andrewcho-dev/opsconductor-ng/implementation_plan.md

 **The system is ready for production deployment and advanced feature development.**

+**🔍 NEXT MAJOR MILESTONE: PHASE 10 - TARGET DISCOVERY SYSTEM** The next major enhancement will be automated target discovery, enabling users to scan network ranges, automatically detect Windows and Linux systems, and bulk import targets with minimal manual configuration.
+This will significantly reduce the operational overhead of target onboarding and provide comprehensive network visibility.

 This roadmap provides a clear path forward while building on the solid foundation we've established.
-The immediate focus on enhanced notifications will provide high user value while setting up the architecture for more advanced enterprise features.
+The focus on target discovery will provide high operational value by automating one of the most time-consuming aspects of infrastructure management.